ctesta01/ecosocial_theory_tikz/README.md

 While I think I'd make different stylistic or design choices, my thinking is that if I can replicate this figure's style, that's good practice towards being able to replicate other styles in general.

+Overall, I'm quite happy with how this turned out, as I think the [(*exactly*) 100 lines of .tex code](ecosocial_theory_figure.tex) I wrote are elegant considering how new I am with TikZ and they accomplish quite a lot!

 ### The Original Figure